Webs and canonical bases in degree two

 \section{Webs as plabic graphs}

-Forgetting the data of the edge multiplicities, any standard web is in particular a plabic graph in the sense of \cite{Postnikov} and it is interesting to investigate how tight the connection between webs and plabic graphs is, see also \cite{FLL,HopkinsRubey}.
-Here, we explore the tableau-to-web map as a tableau-to-plabic-graph map.
-This is a bit of a detour: we use the language of plabic graphs and dimer covers to a small extent in the proof of Theorem~\ref{thm:duality} but it would be not be hard to forego this language.
+Forgetting the data of the edge multiplicities, any type 2 web (and as a special case, any standard web) is in particular a plabic graph in the sense of \cite{Postnikov}.
+It is interesting to investigate how tight the connection between webs and plabic graphs is, see also \cite{FLL,HopkinsRubey}.
+In this section, we explore the tableau-to-web map as a tableau-to-plabic-graph map.
+The results in this section are mostly independent from the rest of the paper, although we will use the language of plabic graphs and dimer covers to a small extent in the proof of Theorem~\ref{thm:duality}.

 We assume familiarity with the notions of positroids $\mathcal{M} \subset \binom{[n]}k$ and their encodings by decorated permutations $\pi$, Grassmann necklaces $\rmci$, or reduced plabic graphs~$G$ modulo move equivalence.
 We work always with graphs which are bipartite (not just bicolored) with boundary vertices colored black.